The Divisional Executive Vice-President of Cenovus Energy (CVE) is Buying Shares

-Following this transaction Keith Chiasson’s holding in the company was increased by 10% to a total of $435.3K.
-Following Keith Chiasson’s last CVE Buy transaction on March 10, 2020, the stock climbed by 2.8%.
+This recent transaction increases Keith Chiasson’s holding in the company by 27% to a total of $554.7K.

 See today’s analyst top recommended stocks >>

-Based on 12 analyst ratings, the analyst consensus is Moderate Buy with an average price target of $5.56, reflecting a -100.0% downside.
-Six different firms, including Stifel Nicolaus and RBC Capital, currently also have a Buy rating on the stock.
+Based on 12 analyst ratings, the analyst consensus is Moderate Buy with an average price target of $5.56, reflecting a 5.4% upside.
+Six different firms, including Barclays and BMO Capital, currently also have a Buy rating on the stock.
 Starting in October 2020, CVE received 6 Buy ratings in a row.

+The insider sentiment on Cenovus Energy has been positive according to 30 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

 Keith Chiasson’s trades have generated a 1.4% average return based on past transactions.
 DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
 To subscribe to the DailyInsider visit this page.